vgmstream/vgmstream/readme.txt

 test -o happy.wav happy.adx
 to decode happy.adx to happy.wav.

+--- in_vgmstream ---
+Drop the in_vgmstream.dll in your Winamp plugins directory.
+There is no configuration or seeking yet.

+---
 Formats supported by this version of vgmstream ($Revision$):
 - .adx (CRI ADX ADPCM)
 - .brstm (RSTM: GC/Wii DSP ADPCM, 8/16 bit PCM)